"Aug. 24, 1977: Flooded cotton gin on Dogwood Road in Brawley inundated by flood waters following heavy rains"

 Some references:

 (Note: Don't kid yourself that all this understanding is new and fresh.
-The Scientific authorities have known about these natural mechanisms for years and have done nothing to make practical application in replication of the observation.)
+The Scientific authorities have known about these natural mechanisms for years and have done nothing to make practical application in replication of the observation.
+There are of course some exceptions, but the deliberate ignorance as with so many otherr beneficial subjects with regard to our natural world seems to be the rule.
+Otherwise our planet would look much morre different.)

 An in Depth View of Earth's Climate Creation & Maintenance Mechanisms and the Synthetic Biology Science is Pushing as a Replacement Solution